fr33bits/SpaceSync/README.md

 );
 ```

-5. Optionally, you can also insert test data (or create it yourself later in the app):
+5. Optionally, you can also insert test data (or create it yourself later in the app)[^1]:

 ```sql
 INSERT INTO reservations (title, start, end, created_at, last_modified_at)